Below are some of the frequently asked questions (FAQs) that we receive about Masdar Institute, our academic programs and the campus.

 The courses can take up to two semesters with an optional summer term.

-You claim that the Institute campus has been built to consume less in cooling demand, in potable water, in domestic hot water energy and in electricity.
+It is reported that the Institute campus has been built to consume less in cooling demand, in potable water, in domestic hot water energy and in electricity.
 How is this achieved?

 The creation of shade routes encourages pedestrian activity at street level, while colonnades cooled by high thermal mass materials applied to soffits, walls and ceilings have been incorporated into the design in all buildings within the Institute.
 The building’s façades have been developed to passively mitigate heat transfer while also being highly sealed to minimize the energy required when conditioning the internal spaces.
 Materials, with a low thermal mass, act as a fast responsive system, which cools down very quickly at night to avoid radiantly heating the public realm.
 Materials with high thermal mass, if strategically used in shaded locations, can also help store “coolth” to radiantly cool shaded colonnades.

 A 10MW solar photovoltaic plant provides clean energy to the Masdar Institute Campus and Masdar’s temporary on-site offices, as well as some of the ongoing Masdar City construction activities.
-A photovoltaic Roof Top PV array above the buildings also helps provide 30% of the base electrical load of the campus.
+A photovoltaic rooftop PV array above the buildings also helps provide 30% of the base electrical load of the campus.

 Water-use reduction technologies include high efficiency appliances, low-flow showers, highly efficient laundry systems, a water tariff that promotes water efficiency, incentives, real-time monitoring, smart water meters that inform consumers of their consumption, reducing leakage ultimately to 1%, treated wastewater recycling, and high-efficiency irrigation and low-water use landscaping, particularly through use of indigenous desert flora.